 A bookkeeper can be paid or be a volunteer, as long as the person is experienced and trustworthy.
-If you choose to pay someone, this is an allowable CSIL expense, up to a maximum amount (the current maximum is \$250/month).
-Look at your employer package or ask your case manager for the current maximum for bookkeeping services.
+If you choose to pay someone, this is an allowable CSIL expense, up to a maximum amount.
+Look at your employer package, ask your case manager for the current maximum for bookkeeping services, or read the CSIL Expense Guidelines: